-Longtime CATRO saxophonist Dave Kana will be riffing as he enters from the back of the hall to the stage – and Poet Philip Terman will read a poem to the improvisation of CATRO as they did in Poetry and Jazz concerts that Drew produced.
+Poet Philip Terman will read poems to the improvisation of CATRO to conclude the first set as he did with CATRO in Poetry and Jazz concerts that Drew produced for ARCA.

 The dance floor at the back of the hall will be open as people are moved by CATRO and Key Factor’s mix of jazz, R&B classics, blues, samba, bossa nova, romantic ballads, Caribbean styles, Neo soul and Funk.